Three things learned from Chelsea’s win vs. Man United

 In the first half they clashed on the sidelines with Conte charging towards Mourinho after he felt Marcos Alonso made the most of a challenge and was obviously still incensed that Herrera had been sent off moments earlier.
 The duo were separated by the fourth official and referee Michael Oliver had to intervene to calm things down.

 These actions were left over from the words they had at the end of Chelsea’s 4-0 win in October, where Mourinho felt they need to say something to Conte after he was whipping up the crowd in the latter stages of that match with United down and out and Chelsea cruising.
 They were then fueled further by Mourinho insinuating that Chelsea were a counterattacking team in the build up to this match.
 Conte didn’t like that.
-He and Mourinho don’t like each other.
+He and Mourinho don’t like each other, even if after the game word got out they shook hands in the tunnel area.

 [ MORE: Conte is becoming what Mourinho was ]